JoshBolitho/CodeBot/Guide.md

 -- Float : A number that contains a decimal point. e.g. `1.9` , `0.0` , `-123.456` , `29.29` , `99.99999`

--- Boolean : Like a yes/no answer or a switch, booleans have 2 possible values: `true` or `false` .
+-- Boolean : Like a yes/no answer or an on/off switch, booleans have 2 possible values: `true` or `false` .

 -- Array : Arrays are ordered lists of variables.
 BotScript is lenient with arrays.
 Arrays can contain any type of variable, including other arrays.
 They can also be entirely empty.
 For example: